ECTS

 3 creditsMemory

-2 creditsDigital skills - Pix+Droit preparation
+2 creditsDigital skills - Pix+Law preparation

-2 creditsCM History of business law
+2 creditsCM History of Business Law

 4 credits

-EU History of justice
+EU History of Justice

-2 creditsCM History of justice
+2 creditsCM History of Justice

 4 credits

-Sources of law Antiquity
+Sources of law in antiquity

 2 creditsHistory of written law